CSRG-Group/dcs-notes.github.io/cs118/combined.md

     - Exceptions are "conditions that a reasonable application might want to catch"
   - There are two types of exceptions
     - Checked exceptions, which must be caught or re-thrown for the code to compile
     - Unchecked exceptions are subclasses of either Error or RuntimeException.
-The do not need to be specifically thrown, and while they can be caught, they don't need to be for compilation
+They do not need to be specifically thrown, and while they can be caught, they don't need to be for compilation
   - Custom exceptions can be written
     - The exception should inherit from the most specific exception class that encapsulates it
     - Normally, they are just defined as inheriting from the superclass exception, then overriding the 4 polymorphic constructors to provide appropriate error messages etc.